 - (a) Except as otherwise provided in subsections (b) and (c), all partners are liable jointly and severally for all obligations of the partnership unless otherwise agreed by the claimant or provided by law. - (b) A person admitted as a partner into an existing partnership is not personally liable for any partnership obligation incurred before the person's admission as a partner. - (c) An obligation of a partnership incurred while the partnership is a limited liability partnership, whether arising in contract, tort, or otherwise, is solely the obligation of the partnership.
 A partner is not personally liable, directly or indirectly, including by way of contribution or otherwise, for such a partnership obligation solely by reason of being or so acting as a partner.
-This subsection applies notwithstanding anything inconsistent in the partnership agreement that existed immediately before the vote required to become a limited liability partnership under Section 1001(b).
+This subsection shall apply notwithstanding anything inconsistent in the partnership agreement that existed immediately before the vote required to become a limited liability partnership under Seciton 1001(b).

 Subject to the Section 307(d) partnership asset exhaustion rule, Section 306(a) imposes classic joint and several liability on all partners.
 Section 306(c) effaces this hallmark liability feature where the partnership is a limited liability partnership.
 Like shareholders of a corporation and members of a limited liability company, partners of a limited liability partnership are not personally liable for partnership obligations incurred while the partnership liability shield is in place solely because they are partners.
 As with shareholders of a corporation and members of a limited liability company, partners remain personally liable for personal misconduct.
-In cases of partner misconduct, Section 401(c) determines a partnership's obligation to indemnify the culpable partner where the liability was incurred in the ordinary course of the partnership's business.
-When indemnification occurs, the assets of the partnership as well as the culpable partner's assets are available to a creditor.
-However, Sections 306(c), 401(b) and 807(b) make clear that a partner who is not otherwise liable under Section 306(c) is not obligated to contribute assets in excess of agreed contributions to the partnership, to further share the loss with the culpable partner.
-(See Section 401(b) and 807(b) cmts. regarding a slight variation on this theme in the context of priority of payment of partnership obligations.
-Accordingly, Section 306(c) makes clear that an innocent partner is not personally liable for specified partnership obligations, directly or indirectly, by way of contribution or otherwise.
+In cases of partner misconduct, Section 401(c) determines a partnership's obligation to indemnify the culpable partner where the liability was incurred in the ordinary course of the partnership as well as the culpable partner's assets are available to a creditor.
+However, Sections 306(c), 401(b) and 807(b) make clear that an innocent partner is not obligated to contribute assets beyond otherwise agreed contributions to the partnership to further share the loss with the culpable partner.
+See Section 401(b) and 807(b) cmts. regarding a slight variation on this theme depending upon the partnership's priority of payment of partnership obligations.
+Accordingly, Section 306(c) merely makes clear that an innocent partner is not personally liable for specified partnership obligations, directly or indirectly, or by way of contribution or otherwise.

 Although the liability shield protections of Section 306(c) may be modified in part or in full in a partnership agreement (and certainly by way of private contractual guarantees), the modifications must constitute an intentional waiver of the liability protections.
 See Sections 103(b), 104(a), and 902(b).
-Since the mere act of filing a statement of qualification reflects the assumption that the partners intend to modify the otherwise applicable partner liability rules, the final sentence of subsection (c) makes clear that the filing negates inconsistent aspects of the partnership agreement that existed immediately before the vote to approve becoming a limited liability partnership.
+Since the mere act of filing a statement of qualification reflects the assumption that the partners intend to modify the otherwise applicable partner liability rules, the final sentence of subsection (c) makes clear that the filing negates inconsistent aspects of the partnership agreement that existed immediately prior to the vote to approve becoming a limited liability partnership.
 Of course, the sentence only applies to a partner's personal liability for future partnership obligations.
 For example, it has no effect as to previously created partner obligations to the partnership in the form of specific capital contribution requirements.